Security Audit and Lynis

 General thoughts on Hardening Servers

 Hardening servers is an interesting topic.
 It's a key task for IT professionals.
-There are some excellent guides on this subject on the net that I recommend you read and argument with your self what to do.
+There are several excellent guides on this subject on the internet that I recommend you read and discuss with yourself.
+There are a number of hardening scripts to use.

 • Don't use passwords.
 If you do, use long and complicated ones.